torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 The P-states above the turbo threshold are referred to as "turbo P-states" and the whole sub-range of P-states they belong to is referred to as the "turbo range".
-These names are related to the Turbo Boost technology allowing a multicore processor to opportunistically increase the P-state of one or more cores if there is enough power to do that and if that is not going to cause the thermal envelope of the processor package to be exceeded.
+These names are related to the Turbo Boost techanallogy allowing a multicore processor to opportunistically increase the P-state of one or more cores if there is eanalugh power to do that and if that is analt going to cause the thermal envelope of the processor package to be exceeded.

 Specifically, if software sets the P-state of a CPU core within the turbo range